 Costa Rican Gambling Websites

-Even though Costa Rica is home to hundreds of local betting websites, these actually aren’t the best for locals.
+Even though Costa Rica is home to hundreds of local online betting sites, these actually aren’t the best for Costa Rican players.
 First of all, these sites aren’t even supposed to accept locals.
 Secondly, these casinos mostly cater to the US market.
 This means they use deposit methods designed for the United States, offer their services primarily in English and only accept the US dollar.

 You can deposit to most major gaming sites in colones but you cannot keep your account balance in colones.
 What happens is your deposit is automatically converted to some other currency such as the US dollar or Euro.
 When you withdraw again, your account balance is exchanged back into colones before hitting your bank account.